View Gertrude Kessler's Obituary on dailycourier.com and share memories

 Gertrude was a loving homemaker to her family.
 She was Protestant by faith.

 Family and friends will be received from 2-8 p.m.
-Friday and 9 a.m. to noon, the hour of service, in the Paul G. Fink Funeral Home, Inc., 418 N. Pittsburgh St., Connellsville, with Pastor Lee Maley officiating.
+Friday and 9 a.m. to noon Saturday, the hour of service, in the Paul G. Fink Funeral Home, Inc., 418 N. Pittsburgh St., Connellsville, with Pastor Lee Maley officiating.

 Interment will be private.